Visual disability

 • Mail: reservation@mucem.org

-When booking, please specify the disability status of the people in your group.
-Do they have:
+When booking, please specify the disabilities of the people in your group.
+They present:

 • locomotion difficulties